Is React on the Nike Epic React better than Boost on the Ultra Boost, let’s find out.

 The Adidas Ultra Boost 4.0 utilizes a webbed Continental rubber outsole whereas the Nike Epic React has a little bit of translusive rubber around the toe and on the heel.
 But the majority of the outsole is just pure React on the ground.

 Right off the bat, I think there’s a clear winner when it comes to durability.
-Although it is thin and although it doesn’t last forever, the Continental rubber will definitely outlast the Nike Epic React’s outsole.
+Although it is thin and doesn’t last forever, the Continental rubber will definitely outlast the Nike Epic React’s outsole.